devoteamgcloud/fr-dgtl-vuejs-fastapi-template/frontend/{{cookiecutter.project_slug}}/README.md

 *Requirements*:

-- Create a Cloud Build trigger and specify the cloudbuild.yaml path
+- Create a Cloud Build trigger from GCP
+  - Specify the cloudbuild.yaml path
-  - You will have to link Github repository to Cloud Build
+  - Give repository access to Cloud Build

 - Add .env in a Secret named '{{ cookiecutter.project_slug.replace('_', '-') }}'